The St. Hilary School Chromebook Program

 helping to lessen the weight of students' backpacks and challenge students to learn

 using state-of-the-art technology.
 Additionally, students' assignment notebooks and personal

-schedules are integrated into the iPads and Chromebooks, encouraging students to be self-directed in
+schedules are integrated into the Chromebooks, encouraging students to be self-directed in

 managing their homework assignments and study time.

-The iPads and Chromebooks will be monitored by the school via a management software tool which will track both iPad and Chromebooks usage and apps loaded on the devices.
-Any unauthorized use of the iPad or Chromebook will result in disciplinary action.
+The Chromebooks will be monitored by the school via a management software tool which will track Chromebooks usage and apps loaded on the devices.
+Any unauthorized use of the Chromebook will result in disciplinary action.